-The most common interface types that you'll find on PluginBoutique are:
+The most common plugin formats that you'll find on Plugin Boutique are:

-- Native Mac - This covers all interface types supported by OSX-based music platforms - VST, AudioUnits and RTAS.
+- Native OS X Platforms - This covers all plugin formats supported by Mac OSX-based music platforms.
+This includes VST, Audio Units and AAX/RTAS.

-By "Native" we mean an interface technology whereby all DSP Processing is done by the host computer's CPU, as opposed to outboard gear.
+By 'Native' we mean an interface technology whereby all DSP Processing is done by the host computer's CPU, as opposed to outboard gear.

-- AU (AudioUnits) – Apple’s proprietary audio technology, part of the Core Audio provided by Mac X OS.
+Apple’s proprietary audio technology, part of the Core Audio provided by Mac X OS.
 It is part of the operating system so it provides low latency and system-level support for the interface.
-Most DAWs developed for the Macs support the AudioUnits interface due to its stability and system-level solutions (which also means faster processing).
-Ableton Live, Logic Pro, Cubase, Garage Band, Presonus Studio One and many others.
-More on AudioUnits on Wikipedia
+Most DAWs developed for Mac OS X support the Audio Units interface due to its stability and system-level solutions (which also means faster processing).
+Apple Logic only utilizes Audio Unit format plugins, but other DAWs such as Ableton can also use these.

-- RTAS (Real-Time Audio Suite) – implemtned in ProTools series by Digidesign.
-Many plugin manufacturers develop RTAS versions of their plugins for the sake of compatibility with the ProTools series of DAWs.
-RTAS plugins can only be used in the ProTools system.
-More on RTAS on Wikipedia
+The RTAS plugin format was implemented in the Pro Tools series by Digidesign up to Pro Tools 10.
+Many plugin manufacturers developed RTAS versions of their plugins for the sake of compatibility with the Pro Tools series of DAWs.
+RTAS plugins can only be used within Pro Tools (up to version 10 only).

-- TDM (Time-division Multiplexing) – a version of ProTools plugins which are installed on outboard hardware such as dedicated DSP Processors for ultra-high precision and quality.
-TDM Plugins are usually installed in high-quality studio setups equipped with dedicated chips that process the audio signal – as opposed to having all processing done natively by the computer’s CPU.
+A version of Pro Tools plugins which are installed on outboard hardware such as dedicated DSP Processors for ultra-high precision and quality.
+TDM Plugins are usually installed in high-quality studio setups equipped with dedicated chips that process the audio signal – as opposed to having all processing done by the computer’s CPU.